RonIovine/pshell/README.md

 Command Line Shell (PSHELL).
-The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++ application that can be invoked either via a separate interactive client program ('telnet' or 'phsell') or directly from the within application itself.
+The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++ application that can be invoked either via a separate interactive client program ('telnet' or 'phsell') or via direct interaction from the within application itself.

 There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL (only supported for UDP or UNIX pshell servers).
 This will provide a programmatic control access mechanism to the registered command line shell functions.

-The signature for the embedded functions are similar to the 'main' in 'C' as follows:
+The signature for the embedded command line shell functions are similar to the 'main' in 'C' as follows:

 `void myFunc(int argc, char *argv[]);`